microsoft/netperf/docs/next-steps.md

     - 90% success rate minimum.
 - Onboard at least 40% of lab hardware to be used in netperf
 - Have a way to at least partially automate updating and running Windows 2025 perf tests based on a branch/build.
+    - Self update - have the VM self host a branch, and set it to update during downtime.
+- Windows OS Project - Some reliable dependence.

 ### What needs to be done: